Adult LEGO Artists and LEGO Master Model Builders

 LEGO bricks are an accepted artistic medium.
 Like oil paint, stone, clay, or wood, LEGO bricks are used by fine artists for self-expression and to comment upon our human experience visually.

-The following professional artists, hobby artists, and master model builders are “physically” building the way for future LEGO artists, and we’re so grateful!
+The following professional fine artists, hobby artists, and master model builders are “physically” building the way for future LEGO artists of all types, and we’re so grateful!

 Reza Aliabadi (rzlbd)

 Aliabadi is a Toronto-based architect.
-His LEGO journey starts when he is four years old, living in Tehran, Iran, and his “LEGO addiction” continues as an adult, now professionally.
+His LEGO journey started when he was four years old, living in Tehran, Iran, and his “LEGO addiction” continues as an adult, now professionally.
 Aliabadi’s signature or sole mark is rzlbd, and his studio is Atelier RZLBD.

 Ongoing themes of his art include investigating serial works.
 Recent work brings the LEGO brick into this repetitive exploration.
-100 Abject Towers is marked by its use of yellow and gray 2×4 LEGO bricks shown as a collection of 100 miniature towers.
-Explore all work (including non-LEGO medium projects) by visiting http://www.rzlbd.com and scrolling to the bottom to choose from installations, paintings, drawings, and photographs.
+100 Abject Towers is marked by its use of yellow and gray 2×4 LEGO bricks, shown as a collection of 100 miniature towers.
+Explore all work (including non-LEGO medium projects) by visiting https://www.rzlbd.com and scrolling to the bottom to choose from installations, paintings, drawings, and photographs.

 Mariann Asanuma

 Asanuma’s claim to fame is that she is the world’s first female freelance LEGO artist.
-Her company, Model Building Secrets, has been providing LEGO model building services for almost 15 years.
+Her company, Model Building Secrets, has been providing LEGO model-building services for almost 15 years.
 She started her professional LEGO career in 2003, working at LEGOLAND® California as the first female American Master Model Builder.
-She’s written books about LEGO building and created commissioned works for large corporations such as Google.
+She’s written books about LEGO building and created commissioned works for large corporations like Google.

-The screenshot of Asanuma’s company website shows her California Academy of Sciences LEGO model.
+Asanuma’s company website screenshot shows her California Academy of Sciences LEGO model.

 John Bucy